This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Possible risk factors include genetics, environmental toxin exposure during pregnancy, drinking, smoking during pregnancy, low birth weight, and brain injuries.

-Boys tend to develop ADHD more than girls, but girls that do develop ADHD, generally have issues with inattention.
+Boys tend to develop ADHD more than girls, but girls who develop ADHD generally have issues with inattention.
 They’re less likely to be hyperactive and impulsive.

 Behavioral Therapy